omarkohl/rationality-freiburg.de/website/content/en/posts/report-lwcw2022-2022-09-01/index.md

 the table, keeping the minds and hearts of the rest engaged.

-Participants were staying in the same hostel, almost entirely booked for us, right next to the lake, with plenty of food, Mate tea, snacks and boardgames.
+Participants were staying in the same hostel, almost entirely booked for us, right next to the lake, with plenty of food, Mate tea, snacks and board games.

-If you are in or around Freiburg come to the meetups in the next months to learn much more about the exercises and experiences of this awesome weekend!

 Last but not least, just in case you are wondering about COVID protocol:
 Everyone was required to test themselves with the highest quality available